 My family and I like to bike.
 Why drive if you can bike?
 Biking is way more entertaining!
 Being part of Bike Newton is a wonderful opportunity to help improve the safety of biking, so more people can bike without the risk of getting hurt, which unfortunately happens way too often these days.
 I think there is a lot of work to be done to get on the right track for the health of the planet, and for our own personal health, too; they go hand in hand.
 Getting more people on bikes is part of the answer!

-Helen Rittenberg, President Emeritus
+Helen Rittenberg, Director, President Emeritus

 Helen Rittenberg, an elementary school teacher and principal for 29 years, later became an educational psychologist in private practice, specializing in diagnostic evaluations of children with learning difficulties.
 Her interest in biking began at age 4, when she taught herself to ride her sister’s 20″ Raleigh with hand brakes by riding along the sidewalk balanced on one pedal, since she was too small to reach the pedals from the seat.
 She’s been biking ever since, with time out while living in NYC (before there were bike lanes).
 She has been on the steering committee of Bike Newton since its inception and was elected President in January, 2012.